Cosmic-Mod/Cosmic-Mod.github.io/index.md

 ## Planetary Exploration

-The mod also adds its own gravity system, and adds dimensions

-for all planets, all very rich with minerals and new blocks.
+The mod also adds its own gravity system, and adds dimensions for all planets, all very rich with minerals and new blocks.

 ## Technological Expansion

-The mod provides various new blocks with interactive Guis,

-as well as its own electricity system and metal progressions.
+The mod provides various new blocks with interactive Guis, as well as its own electricity system and metal progressions.

 ## Exploration

-The mod also adds its own way to travel to space, using a Spaceship

-which can be upgraded to survive in diffente conditions and go faster.
+The mod also adds its own way to travel to space, using a spaceship which can be upgraded to survive in diffente conditions and go faster.

 ## Multiplayer Compatibility

-The mod also supports multiplayer gameplay, allowing players to embark

-on space adventures together and explore the cosmos as a team.
+The mod also supports multiplayer gameplay, allowing players to embark on space adventures together and explore the cosmos as a team.

 ## Datapack Support

-The mod comes with datapack support, allowing people to make their own

-solar systems, planets, and planet dimensions.
-This makes it super easy to

-make use of the wonderfull rendering system!
+The mod comes with datapack support, allowing people to make their own solar systems, planets, and planet dimensions.
+This makes it super easy to make use of the wonderful rendering system!

 ## Special thanks to: